DHEERAJKUMAR24/researchStudyUpskillJavascript/Prompt.md

 I will provide you with either:
 - A problem statement, OR
 - A starter code snippet.
+- with any addition meta data like links etc

 Your job is to generate a complete practice file template following these rules: